chloea31/variant_calling/README.md

 <a name="descrp"></a>

 ## Description
-The goal of this project is to...
+The goal of this project is to implement a small variant calling pipeline using .fastq files from Illumina sequencing device.

 #### The pipeline is designed as follow: